 Everything You Need to Know About Using Menstrual Cups

-What is a menstrual cup?
+What is a Menstrual Cup?

-They are an eco-friendly alternative to disposable sanitary wear such as tampons and pads.
-Some menstrual cups like ours in the CupIT™ Menstrual Kit are designed to last up to 10 years.
-So that means a massive saving.
-They are also a lot friendlier to your natural vaginal flora.
-Traditional tampons and pads contain toxins and chemicals (1) and the fibres can dry out your vagina.
-Only emptying your cup every 12 hours is a massive time saver as well.
-Tampons need to be changed every four to eight hours, depending on your flow
+Menstrual cups are an eco-friendly alternative to disposable sanitary products, such as tampons and pads.
+Some menstrual cups, like ours in the CupIT™ Menstrual Kit, are designed to last up to 10 years - which means huge savings over time.
+Menstrual cups are also a lot friendlier to your natural vaginal flora, whereas traditional tampons and pads contain toxins and chemicals, and the fibres can dry out your vagina.
+One study showed that those that are scented can be made from up to 3,900 chemicals.

-How to use a menstrual cup?
+How to Use a Menstrual Cup

 Tip: Once inserted rotate your cup by gripping the base of your cup (not the stem) and rotate one complete turn.
 This will ensure it is in place creating a seal and avoid leaks.